Copyright © 2024 Michael A. Brown

 unbelievers: in the lake of fire

-Gehenna was prepared as the ultimate eternal destiny
+was prepared as the ultimate eternal destiny of Satan and the fallen angels

-It is ‘the eternal fire prepared for the devil and his angels.’
+fire prepared for the devil and his angels.’
 (Matt.
+25:41).

-However, it will also be the eternal destiny of
+it will also be the eternal destiny of everyone who does not know Jesus as

-go to: the fiery furnace.
-Everyone
+eternity that sin and Satan their master go to: the fiery furnace.
+Everyone outside Christ, everyone who

-outside Christ, everyone who does not know God’s salvation that comes through
+does not know God’s salvation that comes through Jesus, will end up in Gehenna

-Jesus, will end up in Gehenna and suffer the punishment of eternal fire.
+and suffer the punishment of eternal fire.
 Jude tells us that the inhabitants of ancient

 Sodom and Gomorrah served as examples of this: